authelia/authelia/docs/deployment/supported-proxies/index.md

 the `rd` (for redirection) query parameter is provided.

-If redirection parameter is provided and contains the URL to the login portal served by Authelia, the request will either generates a 200 response if the request is authenticated or perform a redirection (302 response) to the login portal if not authenticated yet.
+If redirection parameter is provided and contains the URL to the login portal served by Authelia, the request will either generate a 200 response if the request is authenticated or perform a redirection (302 response) to the login portal if not authenticated yet.